gabrield-droid/bookshelf-api/README.md

   ```bash
   npm run start
   ```
-  It will create a web server than runs on [http://localhost:9000](http://localhost:9000).
+  It will create a web server that runs on [http://localhost:9000](http://localhost:9000).

 ## How to use the API